 Some people talk like replacing the battery in a Roland XP-50 is a big deal.
 It isn’t.
 If you have a power screwdriver, you can do it in two minutes.
 If you don’t have a power screwdriver, it might take 10.
 Trust me, you don’t have to be a technician to do it.

 When we replaced the screws, plugged the power back in, and turned the keyboard on, it still didn’t work right.
-The screen was still faint and still had that mysterious user memory damaged message.
+The display was still faint and still had that mysterious user memory damaged message.

-Reset the Roland XP-50 factory defaults
+Roland XP-50 factory reset

 1. Press the DISK/UTILITY button.